alenaks/SigmaPie/README.md

     print("String", s, "is in L(G):", harmony.scan(s))
 ```

-**Current state of the MTSL-related research**
+**The current state of the MTSL-related research**

 We are currently doing the theoretical work of extending the learning algorithm for MTSL languages from capturing $2$-local dependencies to $n$.
 Therefore this module of the toolkit will be updated as the theoretical work on this language class progresses.

 ## Future work

 Formal languages and corresponding FSMs map strings to truth values.
-They answer the question **"Is this string well-formed with respect to the given grammar?"** This question helps to define the well-formedness conditions for _phonotactics_.
+They answer the question **"Is this string well-formed according to the given grammar?"** This question helps to define the well-formedness conditions for _phonotactics_.

-However, in order to capture _phonological processes_, we need to also ask
+However, to capture _phonological processes_, we need to also ask
-the question **"What string will be the output if we process the input string with respect to the given mapping?"** And indeed, subregular mappings and finite state transductions map strings to strings.
+the question **"What string will be the output if we process the input string according to the given mapping?"** And indeed, subregular mappings and finite-state transductions map strings to strings.

 <img src="tutorial/images/scheme.png" width="400">

-Therefore the next steps of the development of _SigmaPie_ inclide the implementation of transducers and different transdiction learning algorithms, such as:
+Therefore the next steps of the development of _SigmaPie_ include the implementation of transducers and different transduction learning algorithms, such as:
   * Onward Subsequential Transducer Inference Algorithm (_OSTIA_) by [Oncina, Garcia and Vidal (1993)](https://pdfs.semanticscholar.org/9058/01c8e75daacb27d70ccc3c0b587411b6d213.pdf) and [de la Higuera (2014)](https://www.cambridge.org/core/books/grammatical-inference/CEEB229AC5A80DFC6436D860AC79434F);
   * Input Strictly Local Function Learning Algorithm (_ISLFLA_) by [Chandlee, Eyraud and Heinz (2014)](https://hal.archives-ouvertes.fr/hal-01193047/document);
   * Output Strictly Local Function Inference Algorithm (_OSLFIA_)by [Chandlee, Eyraud and Heinz (2015)](https://www.aclweb.org/anthology/W15-2310.pdf)

 ... and others.

-**Acknowledgements**
+**Acknowledgments**

 I am very grateful to [_Thomas Graf_](https://thomasgraf.net/), [_Jeffrey Heinz_](http://jeffreyheinz.net/) and [_Aniello De Santo_](https://aniellodesanto.github.io/about/) whose input on different parts of this project was extremely helpful.